 Upon writing this post, I knew I would need to point out the problem in a more concrete way than just spouting out how I feel.
 Sure, I feel devastated that I have to talk to my son about things I never thought I would at his age.
-I feel devastated that what we teach him in the home is of no value to the world, and that is something he will have to contend with on a daily basis.
-I am devastated that the God he identifies with is not accepted, and there might come a time where he may be persecuted for his beliefs.
+I feel devastated that what we teach him at the home is of no value to the world, and that is something he will have to contend with on a daily basis.
+I am devastated that the God he identifies with is not accepted, and there might come a time when he may be persecuted for his beliefs.
 That’s how I feel.

 But what’s the evidence of this problem for Christians today?
 Good evidence for this is challenging to come by.
 Statistics can tell you that church attendance declines by 30% every generation.
 Statistics can tell you that mental health is declining at a significant rate, year by year.
 Statistics can tell you that young people are suffering from depression more than ever before.
 But here’s the thing.
 Way back when there were no statistics being drawn.
 How can we compare our statistics in the last few hundred years, with the thousands of years before us that never went by statistics?
 We can’t.

 Every generation has faced its fair share of challenges.
-There have been pandemics, genocides, events such as the Holocaust.
+There have been pandemics, genocides, and events such as the Holocaust.
 Dating back to Biblical times — remember when Herod murdered thousands of baby boys just because he hoped Jesus would be thrown into the mix?
 Can you imagine this happening today in America?

 Well, it does.
 It’s just masked as being something that’s “good” and “beneficial.”
 There is genocide happening, just on a “fetus” level.
 There is a war happening, just on a social media level.
 There is an illusion of peace.
 But peace is being confused with tyranny.

-As a mom who cares deeply, not only for the physical safety of her son but for the emotional and spiritual health of his heart, I will not settle with raising a child who stares aimlessly into his phone, being impressioned by everything that is put in front of his face.
+As a mom who cares deeply, not only for the physical safety of her son but for the emotional and spiritual health of his heart, I will not settle with raising a child who stares aimlessly into his phone, being impressed by everything that is put in front of his face.
 I will not allow him to get sucked into the muck that tries to poison his brain and keep him from having his own thoughts, ideas, and opinions.
 On the other hand, in doing this, I have to be careful not to force my own opinions down his throat or try and control his every move.
 And that’s where the balance lies.
-Preparing your kids for the world they WILL grow up in, not for the one I WANT him to grow up in.
+Preparing your kids for the world they WILL grow up in, not for the one I WANT them to grow up in.

 Learning this balance is challenging.
 You hear stories of kids turning from their faith, mostly at the hand of a legalistic church or upbringing.
 But if left to their own devices, children most often won’t desire to learn about God on their own.
-After all, children in their immaturity seek for things they WANT, not for things they NEED.
+After all, children in their immaturity seek things they WANT, not things they NEED.
 At the end of the day, they will choose candy over vegetables.